 Back in the day, steering a car meant getting a mini upper body workout.
 Thankfully, we no longer have to muscle our cars when we want to turn.
 Today, we have various power steering systems that ensure the ride is painless.
 However, it can be tricky to know which system is the best, which is why we are going to look closer at the electric vs. hydraulic power steering.

 In this review, we outline the main differences between the two.
 We also look at the benefits and disadvantages of both systems, so you know which one is ideal for your needs.
+So why are carmakers switching to electric power steering instead of hydraulic?
+What are the benefits of electric power steering?

 What is Hydraulic Power Steering?